OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

   - logging
   - logs

-While preparing the production release, you can use tools like `ProGuard` (included in Android Studio).
-[ProGuard](https://www.guardsquare.com/en/products/proguard "ProGuard") is a free Java class file shrinker, optimizer, obfuscator, and preverifier.
-It detects and removes unused classes, fields, methods, and attributes and can also be used to delete logging-related code.

-To determine whether all logging functions from the `android.util.Log` class have been removed, check the ProGuard configuration file (proguard-rules.pro) for the following options (according to this [example of removing logging code](https://www.guardsquare.com/en/products/proguard/manual/examples#logging "ProGuard\'s exmaple of removing logging code") and this article about [enabling ProGuard in an Android Studio project](https://developer.android.com/studio/build/shrink-code#enable "Android Developer - Enable shrinking, obfuscation, and optimization")):
+While preparing the production release, you can use tools like [ProGuard](0x08-Testing-Tools.md#proguard) (included in Android Studio).
+To determine whether all logging functions from the `android.util.Log` class have been removed, check the ProGuard configuration file (proguard-rules.pro) for the following options (according to this [example of removing logging code](https://www.guardsquare.com/en/products/proguard/manual/examples#logging "ProGuard\'s example of removing logging code") and this article about [enabling ProGuard in an Android Studio project](https://developer.android.com/studio/build/shrink-code#enable "Android Developer - Enable shrinking, obfuscation, and optimization")):

 ```java
 -assumenosideeffects class android.util.Log